mariakalimeri/tardigrade/content/post/ggforestplot/index.md

 I have now been proudly working for [Nightingale](https://nightingalehealth.com/) for more than 3 years.
-It's been a place that combines intellectual curiosity and cosiness (usually found in academia - or well, a startup) with a great teamwork energy.
+It's been a place that combines intellectual curiosity and coziness (usually found in academia - or well, a startup) with a great teamwork energy.
-Nightingale is a Finnish biotech, scale-up company that has developped a biomarker analysis platform using NMR technology.
+Nightingale is a Finnish biotech, scale-up company that has developed a biomarker analysis platform using NMR technology.
 Having offered the service for more than 7 years now to epidemiology research groups, the vision is to bring the technology to everyone, in the form of individual testing, providing